QUICK NOTE: This collection contains DIY reading nooks for kids (window reading nook) and photos of complete reading corner ideas.

 - Reserve space for book storage.
 A bookcase or a couple of books shelves on the wall will do the job.

 Let it Shine – The Importance of Natural Light

-There are several ways to improve your child’s wellbeing by bringing more natural light into the room.
+There are several ways to improve your child’s well-being by bringing more natural light into the room.
 Examine your options according to your budget and the type of your home to see what will make more sense.
-Perhaps replacing that old window or making it bigger will offer the best results.
+If you are not planning to move into a new house from one of your most trusted home builders anytime soon, perhaps replacing that old window or making it bigger will offer the best results.
 See if adding a skylight or a couple of solar tubes fits your plan.
 When it comes to your child’s mental and physical health such an improvement will be worth the investment.
-If you already have enough light for reading then move onto the artificial light section.
+If you already have enough light for reading then move on to the artificial light section.